tentou-tech/services/crates/solvers-private-lp/README.md

 *   **Web Server:** Runs as a web server, exposing a `/solve` endpoint to receive auction requests from the CoW Protocol driver.
 *   **`solvers-dto` Usage:** Utilizes the `solvers-dto` crate for standardized data transfer objects, ensuring compatibility with the broader CoW Protocol architecture.

+## Architecture

+The solver operates as a web service that responds to auction requests from the CoW Protocol Driver.
+The high-level data flow is as follows:

+1.  **Auction Ingestion (`main.rs`)**:
+    *   The service exposes a standard HTTP endpoint (`/solve`).
+    *   When the Driver sends a `BatchAuction` JSON payload, the `main` module deserializes it and passes it to the solver instance.

+2.  **Solver Logic (`solver.rs`)**:
+    *   The `HyperLiquidSolver::solve` method is the core orchestrator.
+    *   It analyzes the auction to identify relevant orders.
+    *   It queries external market data or liquidity availability via the `HyperLiquidApi`.
+    *   Based on the orders and external liquidity, it computes an optimal settlement (matching orders to your private liquidity).

+3.  **External Liquidity Integration (`api.rs`)**:
+    *   This module acts as an adapter.
+It transforms internal requests for price or quantity into specific API calls required by your private liquidity source (e.g., a CEX API, a market maker bot, or an on-chain pool).

+4.  **Solution Generation**:
+    *   If a profitable match is found, the solver constructs a `Solution`.
+    *   This solution includes the matched orders and a "calldata" interaction.
+This interaction defines how the settlement contract should swap tokens with your liquidity source on-chain.

 ## Getting Started: Building Your Own Solver

 To create your own solver based on this template, follow these steps:

+*   For a concrete example of a solver built using this template, see the [Hypervault Solver Flow](HYPERVAULT_FLOW.md) documentation.

 1.  **Clone the Repository:** If you haven't already, clone the main CoW Protocol Services repository.